X16Community/x16-rom/README.md

 #### Building for Other Systems

-The `lzsa` repository contains project files for both Visual Studio 2017 and XCode, which should allow it to be built for Windows and MacOS.
+The `lzsa` repository contains project files for both Visual Studio 2017-2026 and XCode, which should allow it to be built for Windows and macOS.

 Credits